 Learning is hands on and you will gain knowledge, practical experience and skills on a range of research and conservation practices.

-You should be comfortable riding a bicycle, as this is the way you will travel to different nesting beaches in the mornings.
-The bikes are also a great way to get around locally!
+You should be comfortable riding a bicycle, as this is the way you will travel to different nesting beaches in the mornings (beaches are up to 8km away).
+The bikes are also a great way to get around and explore the island!

 In your first week you will have field training sessions to allow you to understand more about sea turtles and the scientific methods being used.
 You will be trained on procedures and techniques to ensure the quality of data collection and the welfare of the turtles.